Print

 Units Scale

-• 2 medium beets, organic (see notes for doubling, recommended) 2 cups diced, skin ON.
+• 2 medium beets, organic (2 cups diced, with skin on)

 • 3 cups filtered water (tap water may have too much chlorine & inhibit fermentation)